Implement support for authentication

 Server certificate: the partner server has to be equipped with a valid server certificate associated with the domain name of the server (refer to this list of accepted root CAs).
 GRPC server implementations expect to serve a certificate chain that leads up to the root certificate.
 The easiest way to accomplish this is by appending the intermediate certificate(s) provided by the partner's web host in PEM format to the server certificate (also in PEM format).

 The server certificate is verified at connection time and self-signed certificates are not accepted.
+The actual certificate content is not checked as long as the certificate is valid.
+You can check the validity of your certificate through the following command:

 Client certificate: in order to authenticate us (as Google) to the partner, we provide a client certificate issued by the Google Internet Authority G2 (CA certificate) with the following properties: